amasoft-dr/cabinets-react.js/README.md

 ```

-### Maps: Transforming payload prior to execute reducers
+### Maps: Transforming payload prior to executing reducers
 Already we saw how Maps works, [Check here](#important-note-about-the-comment-store-maps)

 Only need to be said that you can have a **def** mapper that will
-be used for each opearation/action that does not have a map function.
+be used for each operation/action that does not have a map function.
 It's like if you defined a **def** mapper it will catch all payload
-from all actions prior to be passed to the reducer, so transformation
+from all actions prior to being passed to the reducer, so the transformation
 can be done.

-### Interceptors: Executing code after mappings is done an prior reducer is called
+### Interceptors: Executing code after mappings are done  prior reducer is called
 Todo...